charmed-kubernetes/jenkins/docs/releases/stable/index.md

 > **Note**: Changes to the above repos are required as some of our customers do not use our bundles for deployment.

-### Build new CK Charms from release git branches
+### Build charms and bundles from the release branches

-These steps must be repeated consecutively every time another bug-fix is committed to the `release_1.xx`` branch of any charm (or layer/depencency change)

 **Job**: https://jenkins.canonical.com/k8s-ps5/job/build-charms/